Looking far and wide for the best test for Gunnison County

-If knowledge is power, Gunnison County and most of the rest of Colorado have little power in the coronavirus arena because hard data is so difficult to come by.
-Data could be gathered by testing large numbers of people but test kits are few and far between in Colorado, and this has hampered the county and the state in gathering real numbers that could guide a long-term strategy to attack the spread of COVID-19.
+If knowledge is power, Gunnison County and most of the rest of Colorado has little power in the coronavirus arena because hard data is so difficult to come by.
+Data could be gathered by testing large amounts of people, but test kits are few and far between in Colorado and this has hampered the county and the state in gathering real numbers that could guide a long-term strategy to attack the spread of COVID-19.

-That’s not to say efforts aren’t being made to try to get more testing done in Gunnison County.
-Gunnison County public information officer Andrew Sandstrom said Friday that county officials have been in touch with several researchers and companies that are working on developing coronavirus tests, including the Telluride couple who have pledged to test everyone in San Miguel County.
+That’s not to say efforts aren’t being made to try and get more testing done in Gunnison County.
+Gunnison County Public Information Officer Andrew Sandstrom said Friday that county officials have been in touch with several researchers and companies that are working on developing coronavirus tests, including the Telluride couple that has pledged to test everyone in San Miguel County.

 According to the Telluride Daily Planet, individuals would be tested, required to self-isolate for 14 days and then tested again at the end of the two-week period.
-Results, which will indicate whether a person had fought off or is fighting the virus, would be available within 48 hours—a significant difference from the current timeline of four to seven days.
+Results, which will indicate whether or not a person had fought off or is fighting the virus, would be available within 48 hours — a significant difference than the current timeline of four to seven days.

 “Everyone in this valley appears to be aware of their efforts and we have been in talks with them,” Sandstrom said.
 “I think they have currently tested 600 people.
 But we are looking into other options as well.
 We are looking far and wide for testing capability that works for our community.”

 Sandstrom explained that the Telluride tests being used are looking at short-term response to see if people are putting up an immunity response.
-He said Gunnison County public health director Joni Reynolds is concerned due to the virus’ scope in our area, that she wants a test that measures both long- and short-term immunity and there are scientists working on such testing.
+He said Gunnison County public health director Joni Reynolds is concerned given the scope of what the virus appears like in our area, that she wants a test that measure both long and short term immunity and there are scientists working on such testing.
 Reynolds has indicated, “We are not confident this is currently the right test for our community.
 We are researching multiple other options that would give us more actionable results.”

 While cost is not the primary concern, Sandstrom said the Telluride test would cost $24 each and a minimum of 9,600 tests would have to be ordered.
 That $230,000 would not include the cost of having the test analyzed through a laboratory.

-No one yet appears to have developed a validated test tailored to what the county is looking for but several companies have tests in the development phase.
-Sandstrom said Reynolds is on top of it, communicating with top-flight researchers, and figuring that if the county can do a statistical sampling to understand population statistics, it would go a long way in determining the next course of action.
-County health officials are also partnering with a California testing company to have people already tested in Gunnison County participate in a validation study for its new kits.
+No one yet appears to have developed a test tailored to what the county is looking for, but several companies are in the development phase.
+Sandstrom said Reynolds is on top of it, communicating with top-flight researchers, and is figuring if the county can do a statistical sampling to understand population statistics, it would go a long way in determining the next course of action.